D2025/3n-1-algorithm/README.md

 Limitation: because i use unsigned long long int in the code (the longest int type in C) it can only calculate number upto around 2^63/1,5 before experiencing issues.
 I'm trying to somehow fix this issue but it seems like all packages that extend int are for linux.

 I'm also including python file that is pretty much the same as C one but doesn't have this limitation.
 The obvious drawback is that it's at least like 20 times slower than C one.

+Update: added lua file